 Dirty Little Microsoft Browser

-The problem we see is actually caused by the browser attempting to format the data as it is injected into the form and newlines are preceded by a carriage return.
+The problem we see is probably a result of the browser attempting to format the data as it is injected into the form and newlines are preceded by a carriage return.
 This actually makes sense if the browser is going to display the data to the user, as Windows uses these carriage returns.

 At some point, it appears that the issue was corrected for Edge, but current LTI payloads make me suspect that it is still an issue.
 (See: https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/16221536/)

 Unfortunately, we can't just always remove carriage returns prior to signing our payload.
 This is because a lot of data in the payload is, in fact, entered by an user who might be using a browser that uses carriage returns.
-In this case, the data will most likely be signed with the carriage returns in place as few implementations clean up these returns prior to signing.
+In this case, the data will most likely be signed with the carriage returns in place as few implementations clean up these returns prior to signing (but probably should).

-In order to handle these carriage return injections, we are going to have to check both possibilities.
+In order to handle these carriage return injections, we are going to have to check both possibilities when evaluating the signature.
 First, we assume that the data provided is correct for signing.
-The payloads may not contain carriage returns or the possibly no newlines at all.
+The payloads may not contain carriage returns, may have been signed with the carriage returns, or there might not be any newlines at all.
 If this fails, we second try to remove only carriage returns that are immediately followed by a newline character.